ronangr1/M2-Barbagento/README.md

 # Barbagento beta version

+*This is a work in progress and it is not yet functional.
+Do not use it for production systems.

 ## What's BarbaJs?

 **Barba.js** is a small and easy-to-use library that helps you create fluid and smooth transitions between your website's pages.